SeanKilleen/seankilleen.github.io/_posts/2018-09-07-test-azure-timer-function-locally.markdown

 ## Solution

-You can then make a POST reuqest to `/admin/functions/[functionName]` endpoint to execute the function.
+You can make a POST request to `/admin/functions/[functionName]` endpoint to execute the function.

 For example, if azure functions is running on `localhost:7071` and I have a function called `MyFunction`, I could send an http POST request to: